spyqqqdia/Knife/README.txt

 Hardness: 400HB (Brinell), Rockwell 43
 density: 7.6g/cm³

-Regrettably almost every steel offered by the laser cutters is weak.
-Mostly you get stainless 1.4301 and that can be too low on yield strength (for extreme knife
+Stainless 1.4301 is too low on yield strength (for extreme knife geometries).
-geometries, like: thin in the middle).
-However from one source you get Hardox HB400 and that is all around an excellent steel since
-it combines strength with impact resistance.
+We choose Hardox HB400 which combines strength with impact resistance and has an authentic looking sheen.

 You can get it from this
 [laser cutter](https://laserhub.com/materialien/metallkatalog/).